CESNET/dp3/docs/modules.md

 #### Periodic Update Hook

 The [`register_periodic_update_hook`][dp3.common.callback_registrar.CallbackRegistrar.register_periodic_update_hook]
 method expects a callable with the following signature:
-`Callable[[str, str, dict], list[DataPointTask]]`, where the arguments are the entity type, entity ID and master record.
+`Callable[[str, AnyEidT, dict], list[DataPointTask]]`, where the arguments are the entity type, entity ID and master record.
 The callable should return a list of DataPointTask objects to perform (possibly empty).